Is the digital reality about to change in favour of startups and small and medium-sized companies?

 and are prohibited from:

-1. using businesses’ user data when the gatekeeper compete with them on gatekeeper’s platform;
+- using businesses’ user data when they gatekeeper competes with them on its platform;

-2. classifying their products or services more favourably compared to those of third parties;
+- classifying their own products or services more favourably;

-3. requiring app developers to use certain gatekeepers’ services (such as payment systems or identity verification) to appear in the gatekeeper’s app stores;
+- requiring app developers to use their services (such as payment systems or identity verification) to appear in its app stores;

-4. tracking end users outside of the gatekeeper’s main platform service for profiled advertising without having acquired effective consent.
+- tracking end users outside of the main platform for profiled advertising, without having acquired effective consent.

 Additionally, gatekeepers offering messenger services must follow specific rules to ensure that basic features can work with other providers’ services.
 This requirement comes into play when other providers ask for access to a service and follows a step-by-step plan.
 For instance, simple features like text messages between two users must be ready to work as soon as the DMA is in effect.
 More complex features like group text messages need to be ready within two years, while advanced functionalities like audio and video calls between individual users or groups must be ready within four years from the designation decision.